sgaul/regionalreport/index.md

 --- &twocol

-## Population: Suburbanizing, not urbanizing
+## Population: Suburbanizing, not urbanizing (v1)

 *** =left

+By 2050, 70% of the worlds population are projected to live in cities.

-Until 1940, 50% of the region's population lived in the city of Hartford.
+The Hartford region, however, has been moving in the opposite direction.
+Through 1940, 50% of the region's population lived in the city of Hartford.
 By 2010, only 16% lived in the city.

 Population growth for much the region has been slow since 1970 - just 5 percent overall between 2000 and 2010.
 This is driven by continued population loss in Hartford - one third of the population since 1950.